manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Wildcard_searching_settings.md

 # Wildcard searching settings

 Wildcard searching is a common text search type.
 In Manticore it is performed at dictionary level.
-By default, both plain and RT indexes use a dictionary type called [dict](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict).
-In this mode words are stored as they are, so the size of the index is not affected by enabling wildcarding.
+By default, both plain and RT tables use a dictionary type called [dict](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#dict).
+In this mode words are stored as they are, so the size of the table is not affected by enabling wildcarding.
 When a wildcard search is performed, in the dictionary a lookup is made to find all possible expansions of the wildcarded word.
 This expansion can be problematic in terms of computation at query time in cases where the expanded word can provide lots of expansions or expansions that have huge hitlists.
 The penalties are higher in case of infixes, where wildcard is added at the start and end of the words. [expansion_limit](../../Server_settings/Searchd.md#expansion_limit) is to be used to avoid such problems.

 ## min_prefix_len